iamkirankumaryadav/Library/SQL/SQL Queries.md

 ### Sql Constraints

-1. NOT NULL : Enforces a column to Not Accept Null Value.
+1. `NOT NULL` : Enforces a column to not accept any null value.
-2. AUTO_INCREMENT : Automatically generate sequential numbers.
+2. `AUTO_INCREMENT` : Automatically generate sequential numbers.
-3. PRIMARY KEY : Uniquely identify the `Row` in the table.
+3. `PRIMARY KEY` : Uniquely identify the `row` in the table.
-4. FOREIGN KEY : Primary key in another table.
+4. `FOREIGN KEY` : Primary key in another table.
-5. CHECK : `Limit` the value range that can be placed in a column.
+5. `CHECK` : `Limit` the value range that can be placed in a column.
-6. DEFAULT : Set a `Default` value for the column.
+6. `DEFAULT` : Set a `Default` value for the column.

 ```SQL
 CREATE TABLE Employee